DeepTalk19/ShopGenius/README.md

 # 🛍️ ShopGenius

 **ShopGenius** is an AI-powered chatbot designed to provide personalized shopping suggestions, helping users find the perfect outfits for any occasion.
-Built with advanced language models and a user-friendly interface, ShopGenius makes shopping smarter and more enjoyable!
+Built with advanced language models along with RAG and a user-friendly interface, ShopGenius makes shopping smarter and more enjoyable!

 ## 🚀 Features